4 Minute Read

 3. Minimal Required Fields in Contact Forms

-If you want people to fill out your contact form, make it as easy as possible for them.
+If you want higher conversion rates to get more people to fill out your contact form, make it as easy as possible for them.
 This involves only requiring them to provide minimal information.
 The more fields they have to fill out, the less likely they are to complete and submit the form.

 4. Optimized Website Design

 An optimized website design is good for SEO, meaning it increases organic traffic to your site.
 And the more site visitors, the more chances of conversions.
 However, an optimized site design can also help convert website visitors into potential patients.

 By making your site design easy to navigate, as ADA accessible as possible, and mobile-friendly, you are improving your website’s functionality and usability.
 This allows more people to view your site and increases the chances of them converting because they can easily find what they’re looking for.

 A good page experience is also beneficial for SEO, as it is a significant ranking factor.
 But ensuring your visitors have a positive experience on your website will also help them convert.